manuel-uberti/filmsinwords/_posts/2020-08-09-fifty-shades-of-criticism.md

 objects as he uses women, and he discards them oblivious to their meaning and the reason of their presence.
 Cleanliness is coldness and that is what Christian is, framed in rooms so impersonal and detached from the reality of his mind.
-He is a stranger in warmer places, as at his parents’ house, just like Anastasia never really fits in large spaces with no sense of humanity in them.
+He is a stranger in warmer places as at his parents’ house, just like Anastasia never really fits in large spaces with no sense of humanity in them.

 > Ōshima Nagisa and Bernardo Bertolucci paved the way for portrayals of sex and